nicolelaine/mm-site-revamp/README.md

 <p>People always come before data.
 All Missing Maps activities will take into account the best interests and rights of the community and individuals, before adding data to OSM.</p>

 <p>All Missing Maps project activities are guided by the humanitarian principles of humanity, neutrality, impartiality and independence.
-We follow the HOT code of conduct.</p>
+We follow the <a href="https://www.hotosm.org/code-of-conduct" target="_blank">HOT code of conduct.</a></p>

 <h3>Open</h3>

-<p>Under the ODbL license: Respecting the guidelines and best practices of the OpenStreetMap Foundation (OSMF) and OSM, Missing Maps project member organizations ensure that all non-sensitive data gathered under the Missing Maps project banner will be free, open and available for use.</p>
+<p>Under the <a href="https://opendatacommons.org/licenses/odbl/" target="_blank">ODbL license</a>: Respecting the guidelines and best practices of the OpenStreetMap Foundation (OSMF) and OSM, Missing Maps project member organizations ensure that all non-sensitive data gathered under the Missing Maps project banner will be free, open and available for use.</p>

 Open to all tool creators: Any creation of Missing Maps project methodology, tools, software or technology by Missing Maps project member organizations will be open source and enable global volunteer network contribution.